ceyhunsen/atmega328p-hal-driver/README.md

 cmake --build .
 ```

-After compilation, example files will be in `build/examples/module_name/module_name`
+After compilation, example files will be in `build/examples/module_name/module_name`.
-and ready to be flashed to MCU.
+They will be ready to be flashed to MCU.

 ## Documentation